TheBlep/Le_Engineer_Blog/README.md

 - .gitignore file has been included to prevent system file commits as well as hide any sensitive information and reduce the ease of malicious attacks.
 - Image upload functions have been tested with different formats and sizes.
 - External links open in a new tab.
 Also being tested on multiple devices on multiple browsers.
+- Attempts at accessing the admin page have tested; when altering the url.
+- attempts attempts at altering other users comments through url manipulation are not possibel.

 ### Mobile Testing
 - I tested the site personally on my Android device, going through every function; checking buttons, forms, logging in/out, etc. I was personally unable to test on iOS.